warne2tj/IdleHeroesPVPSimulator/README.md

     + Buff seems to trigger only once per instance of taking damage
   * Unimax
     + Is the attack steal against base attack or total attack?
 Is is then added to his base attack? or is it a flat bonus?
+  * Delacium
+    + What is considered a unique debuff?
+Is a skill that applies 2 effects considered 2 debuffs or one?

 Mechanics: